Delivering Successful Software-Development Projects

 Scope-Related

-A recent post on Forbes highlighted a few ways that software projects can go south: unclear requirements, misunderstanding the needs of the business, misunderstanding the problem itself, and an inability to manage expectations or reach consensus on priorities were just a few.
-Another post from Codebots identified similar problems: improper stakeholder expectation management, scope variations, inaccurate estimations.
-These all boil down to insufficient scope definition and management.
+A recent Forbes article outlined common reasons why software projects fail: unclear requirements, poor understanding of business needs, mismatched priorities, and difficulty managing stakeholder expectations.
+Another post from Codebots identified similar issues, such as improper stakeholder expectation management, scope variations, inaccurate estimations.
+These challenges all boil down to two main issues: poor scope definition and management.

 Businesses change, and project scopes expand.
 But mission creep can be a costly syndrome.
-And if a project begins without safeguards in place to limit the scope’s expansion, the result is a project that’s never quite finished, and people who are never quite happy.
+If a project begins without safeguards in place to limit the scope’s expansion, the result is a project that’s never quite finished, and people who are never quite happy.

 This may seem like a catch-22: “How can developers know what to develop unless the business tells them, but the business doesn’t know everything they want developed until they interact with the product?”